-CPI is a UK technology innovation centre that helps companies to scale up their research ideas and turn them into high value manufactured products.
-CPI began operations in 2004 and, in the 11 years since, the company has established a track record of delivering major impact and high value for its clients and for the UK.
+CPI is a leading independent technology innovation centre and part of the UK’s High-Value Manufacturing Catapult.
+The organisation supports companies across diverse markets by driving their innovations forward and helping them to reduce the risk and cost associated with product development..
+CPI began operations in 2004 and since then it has established a strong track record of delivering major impact and high value for its clients and for the UK.

 CPI’s continuing work with Business Durham has been a major factor in CPI’s growth.
-Business Durham manages NETPark, home to an elite innovative group of science and technology organisations with global ambition, transforming innovative ideas into products with worldwide social and economic impact.
-CPI currently has two UK National Centres at NETPark and has further expansion plans approved in a number of strategic areas.
+Business Durham manages NETPark, home to an elite innovative group of science, engineering and technology organisations with global ambition, transforming innovative ideas into products with worldwide social and economic impact.
+CPI currently has four of it’s UK National Centres at NETPark.

-Opened in 2009, CPI’s Printable Electronics Centre at NETPark has grown from an initial team of 10 to a team of 60.
-The centre has continued to expand over the last seven years and now hosts over £60m worth of assets alongside some of the best scientists and researchers in the world.
+Opened in 2009, CPI’s Printable Electronics Centre at NETPark has grown from an initial team of 10 to a team of 90.
+The centre has continued to expand over the last ten years and now hosts over £60m worth of assets alongside some of the best scientists and researchers in the world.

 CPI is working with a number of companies of all sizes in the commercialisation of their new product concepts.
-Some examples include BAE Systems, Ford Motors, Audi, Unilever, PolyPhotonix, PragmatIC, and Applied Nanodetectors.
+Some examples include PragmatIC, Wootzano, and Hp1 Technologies.

 Science park collaboration with Kromek

 Being located in the science park offers many opportunities for potential collaboration with neighbours.
-One example is CPI’s work with NETPark company Kromek to develop a conformable radiation detector using Kromek’s expertise in radiation detectors and CPI’s knowledge of printable electronics.
+One example is CPI’s work with NETPark based Kromek to develop a conformable radiation detector using Kromek’s expertise in radiation detectors and CPI’s photonics and know-how.
 The primary application is for breast cancer screening, where the technology will have a number of advantages over current technology, including making the experience a lot more comfortable for women.

 Formulated products are all around us and vital to our everyday lives, from the food we eat, to the household cleaning products we use, to the oils in our cars, to the paints we use to decorate our homes and the pharmaceuticals that we use to maintain our health.
 Effective formulation directly impacts product performance and influences key product features such as stability, delivery of active components and sensory perception.
 Sales of formulated products by UK companies amount to £180bn per annum.

 Healthcare photonics refers to the application of light for a range of healthcare applications including therapies, diagnostics, imaging and surgical interventions, and is an exciting and rapidly growing area across the globe.
-One example of which is the PolyPhotonix Noctura400 sleep mask.
-CPI and Business Durham are currently establishing a new National Centre for Healthcare Photonics at NETPark to help industry and academia translate their early research into commercially viable products.
-Building work is due to start in 2018.
+CPI launched its National Centre for Healthcare Photonics at NETPark in 2019 to help industry and academia translate their early research into commercially viable products.